Azure/azure-functions-sql-extension/README.md

     INSERT INTO [dbo].[Employees] values (1, 'Hello', 'World', 'Microsoft', 'Functions')
     ```

 - Congratulations!
 You have successfully created an Azure SQL Database!
-Make sure you complete [SQL Setup](#SQL-Setup) before continuing to the rest of the tutorial.
+Make sure you complete [Quick Start](#Quick-Start) before continuing to the rest of the tutorial.

 ### Input Binding Tutorial ###

-Note: This tutorial assumes that the SQL database is setup as shown in 'Create Azure SQL Database.'
+Note: This tutorial requires that the Azure SQL database is setup as shown in [Create Azure SQL Database](#Create-Azure-SQL-Database).

 - Open your app that you created in 'Set Up Your Local Environment' in VSCode
 - Press 'F1' and search for 'Azure Functions: Create Function'
 - Choose HttpTrigger -> (Provide a function name) -> Company.namespace -> anonymous
-- In the file that opens, replace the 'public static async Task<IActionResult> Run' block with the below code.
+- In the file that opens, replace the 'public static async Task< IActionResult > Run' block with the below code.

     ```csharp
     public static async Task<IActionResult> Run(